-Given the foregoing authorities, until recently California law on inadvertent disclosure seemed relatively clear.
-There were, however, some potential sources of confusion.
-These included an unnecessary discussion in People v.
-Von Villas, 90 dicta in a number of cases stating that a privilege is lost once disclosed, misleading language in cases in which the holder of a privilege agreed to disclose a privileged communication but did not do so, and a depublished decision that was relied on in commentary.
+Given the foregoing authorities, California law on inadvertent disclosure seems relatively clear.
+There are, however, some potential sources of confusion.
+These include an unnecessary and unclear discussion in People v.
+Von Villas, 94 dicta in a number of cases stating that a privilege is lost once disclosed, misleading language in cases in which the holder of a privilege agreed to disclose a privileged communication but did not do so, a depublished decision that was relied on in commentary, and the superseded opinion in